Gavin1937/MoonRegistration/platforms/python/README.md

 docker run -it --rm --name moonregistration_python moonregistration_python
 ```

-3. The Docker container you just launched contains MoonRegistration library in its python environment, you can goto `demo` folder under the repository root to play with [MoonDetector_basic.py](../../demo/MoonDetector_basic.py) file.
-This file contains a basic example of using this library.
+1. The Docker container you just launched contains MoonRegistration library in its python environment, you can goto [demo folder](../../demo/README.md) under the repository root to play with all the demo scripts.
 Checkout [Usage Section for more detail](#usage)

 ## Build & Install From Source